 Anyone, even untrained people, will have the opportunity to solve problems quickly and in solitude, following the directions directly remotely.
 A practical and "three-dimensional" guide it will help them manage everything, eliminating any doubts.

-In addition, Microsoft's HoloLens 2 headsets are so simple to use that they can also be used as "training tools".
-New technicians could use them to learn more about the augmented reality and on typical problems of the industry.
+Furthermore, Microsoft's HoloLens 2 viewers are so simple to use that they can also be used as "training tools".
+New technicians could use them to learn more about the augmented reality and on the typical problems of the industry.

 We do not know for sure which software is chosen to manage xRServices, but it is rumored that it is Microsoft Dynamics 365 Remote Assist, a platform already used by HP in the past.

-Some of the functions displayed in the presentation video of the program belong to the range of action of Dynamics 365, such as the ability to view documents through the headsets inserted in the viewer.
+Some of the functions displayed in the program presentation video belong to the scope of Dynamics 365, such as the ability to view documents via earphones inserted into the viewer.

 Conclusions